walkerdorris/cheers/README.md

 ### What to Implement
-1. Ask fot the user's name.
+1. Ask for the user's name.
 2. Accept input from the user and print their name.
 3. Cheer the user on.